 A culture of misinformation

-By Sophia Weinberg, Op/Ed Editor
+By Sophia Weinberg, Editor-in-Chief

 High school students are living in a technological revolution.
 Print is a dying breed, and while parents have switched from physical newspapers to online versions, teenagers rely solely on social media.
 According to the American Physiological Association, less than 20 percent of teenagers report reading the news.